-Jewel, 46, Flashes Cleavage In Low-Cut Top & Leather Jacket
+Jewel, 46, Looks Gorgeous In V-Neck Top And Leather Jacket

 "U look so gorgeous love u and also watching u on TV," a fourth person commented.

 The singer is no stranger to showing off her fit figure in her snaps.
-She’s often seen rocking skimpy dresses, tight tops, and even bathing suits in her online uploads.
+She's often seen rocking stylish dresses, chic tops, and even bathing suits in her online uploads.

-As previously reported by The Inquisitr, Jewel recently got the pulses of her followers racing when she posed in a sheer white top with black lace detailing.
+As previously reported by The Inquisitr, Jewel recently posed in a sheer white top with black lace detailing.
 That post was also a hit among her fans.
-To date, it’s raked in more than 14,000 likes and over 300 comments.
+To date, it's raked in more than 14,000 likes and over 300 comments.